ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 > [!warning]
 >
-> Changing the flavor will create some outage.
+> Changing the flavor will lead to a new LoadBalancer creation and old LoadBalancer deletion.
+During this changeover your applications may become inaccessible.
 >